JackyChung2003/CPT316-G29-Assignment-1/README.md

                               // Set that stores keywords.
                               // Later used to identify if input is a keyword

+   Code (Part a)

-  // Function to check if character is alphabetic
-    def is_alpha(self, char: str) -> bool:   // Returm True/False
-        return char.isalpha()                // Python Library detects if its an alphabet
+        // Function to check if character is alphabetic def is_alpha(self, char: str) -> bool:   // Returm True/False return char.isalpha()                // Detects if its an alphabet

-  // Function to check if character is digit
-    def is_digit(self, char:str) -> bool:
+          // Function to check if character is digit def is_digit(self, char:str) -> bool:
-        return char.isdigit()                // Python Library detects if its a number
+                return char.isdigit()                // Detects if its a number

-  // Function to check if character is alphanumeric
-    def is_alphanumeric(self, char: str) -> bool:
+          // Function to check if character is alphanumeric def is_alphanumeric(self, char: str) -> bool:
-        return char.isalnum()                // Python Library detects if its an alpha + number
+                return char.isalnum()                // Detects if its an alpha + number

+   Code (Part b)

-  // Function to tokenize the input string
-    def tokenize(self) -> List[Token]:  // Tokenize Function is called in main function
+          // Function to tokenize the input string def tokenize(self) -> List[Token]:  // Tokenize Function is called in main function
                                               // It returns a list of token in the array tokens = []                   // Initialize an empty list to store tokens

         while self.position < len(self.input):  // While current position < length (source code)
             current_char = self.input[self.position] // Current character = string[0]